Climate change mitigation: Solar and wind energy

 The 150 MW Andasol solar power station is a commercial parabolic trough solar thermal power plant, located in Spain.
 The Andasol plant uses tanks of molten salt to store solar energy so that it can continue generating electricity for 7.5 hours after the sun has stopped shining.

 Wind and sun can provide large amounts of low-carbon energy at competitive production costs.
 The IPCC estimates that these two mitigation options have the largest potential to reduce emissions before 2030 at low cost.

-Solar photovoltaics (PV) has become the cheapest way to generate electricity in many regions of the world.
+Solar photovoltaics (PV) has become the lowest-cost source of electricity generation in many regions globally.

 A 2024 review found that the global levelized cost of electricity for solar PV had fallen to between US$0.039 and 0.041 per kWh.
 The growth of photovoltaics has been close to exponential.
 It has about doubled every three years since the 1990s.
 A different technology is concentrated solar power (CSP).
 This uses mirrors or lenses to concentrate a large area of sunlight on to a receiver.
 With CSP, the energy can be stored for a few hours.
 This provides supply in the evening.
 Solar water heating doubled between 2010 and 2019.

 The Shepherds Flat Wind Farm is an 845 megawatt (MW) nameplate capacity, wind farm in the US state of Oregon.
 Each turbine is a nameplate 2 or 2.5 MW electricity generator.

 Regions in the higher northern and southern latitudes have the greatest potential for wind power.
 Offshore wind farms are more expensive.
 But offshore units deliver more energy per installed capacity with less fluctuations.
 In most regions, wind power generation is higher in the winter when PV output is low.
 For this reason, combinations of wind and solar power lead to better-balanced systems.